Ståle Solbakken: 1. FC Köln

 On 15 May 2011, it was announced that Solbakken would take over as manager of 1.
 FC Köln of the German Bundesliga from sporting director Volker Finke, who acted as interim manager after Frank Schaefer quit during the season.
-Solbakken had been due to take the Norway national team job in January 2012 but Köln bought out his contract for a reported €400,000.
+Solbakken had been due to take the Norway national team job in January 2012, but Köln bought out his contract for a reported €400,000.

 He won his first game in charge, a DFB Cup tie at SC Wiedenbrück, but took four league games to register his first victory.
-By the winter break Köln sat in 10th place, but their form plummeted in the second half of the campaign and they dropped into a relegation battle.
+By the winter break Köln sat in tenth place, but their form plummeted in the second half of the campaign and they dropped into a relegation battle.
 This decline in form was coupled with several negative incidents involving their squad misbehaving off the field.
 Solbakken later quipped that "Jesus and José Mourinho would have struggled together at that club this year".

 Solbakken was dismissed by Köln on 12 April 2012 following a 0–4 loss at Mainz, with the team sat in 16th place.
-He was replaced by former coach Frank Schaefer who oversaw the final four games of the season during which the club dropped to 17th place and so were relegated.
+He was replaced by former coach Frank Schaefer, who oversaw the final four games of the season, during which the club dropped to 17th place and were therefore relegated.

 Wolverhampton Wanderers

 On 11 May 2012, English club Wolverhampton Wanderers announced that Solbakken was to become their new manager.
 He officially took over from acting manager Terry Connor on 1 July 2012.
 Solbakken began his Wolves tenure with the club in the Football League Championship having been relegated from the English Premier League at the end of the 2011–12 season.
 His first competitive game in charge was a League Cup tie against Aldershot Town, which his side won on penalties.

 Solbakken failed to stop the club's slump that had brought relegation and despite at one time lifting the club to third place, they had slumped as low as 18th by the turn of the year.
-He was sacked on 5 January 2013 following an FA Cup elimination by at that time non-league Luton Town, which was his fourth consecutive defeat.
+He was sacked on 5 January 2013, following an FA Cup elimination by at that time non-league Luton Town, which was his fourth consecutive defeat.